Kevin Bacon Didn’t Have Enough Coke to Pick Up Women at Studio 54

 “I loved Studio 54, but I didn’t go famous, because I wasn’t.
 I was just a guy,” he told the crowd at Vulture Festival.
 “I got in.
 I learned quickly how to do it.
 I always went alone; I never brought a friend or brought a date.
 It was tough as a single guy to get in, but I remember one time seeing Steve Rubell out there and he was looking over the rope and was looking down at someone’s shoes and then asked him or her to come in, so I realized the shoes were really important.
 I got the shoes that would get me into Studio 54.”

-Vulture editor Stacey Wilson Hurt asked if once he was inside he would see famous people but he doesn’t really remember.
-“I would have a great time by myself, I would try to pick somebody up, but I didn’t have enough coke,” he joked.
+Vulture editor Stacey Wilson Hurt asked if once he was inside he would see famous people, but Bacon doesn’t really remember.
+“I would have a great time by myself; I would try to pick somebody up but I didn’t have enough coke,” he joked.

 Luckily his wife, Kyra Sedgwick, who he’s been married to for the past 30 years didn’t care for the white stuff.
 They still live on the UWS, even though he says that every few years they have a mid-life housing crisis and wonder if their lives would be cooler if they lived downtown.
 “We go and try to look in Soho or TriBeCa, and then we come home and I go, ‘Why would we want to move?’”
 He might not be as cool, but at least he’s consistent.